iritkatriel/peps/pep-066x.rst

 Python bytecode requires references to constant objects, especially strings.
-These objects need to be created at runtime, so the pyc file must include instructions for creating these objects.
+These objects need to be created at runtime, so the pyc file must include instructions for creating them.
 Prior to this PEP that was done by unmarshalling the code object; the .pyc file was simply a short header followed by the marshalled form of the code object.

-Since the marshalling phase is no longer present, constants and strings need to created by the bytecode interpreter.
+Since the marshalling phase is no longer present, constants and strings need to be created by the bytecode interpreter.

 To support this, ``LOAD_CONSTANT`` will be replaced by ``LAZY_LOAD_CONSTANT`` and a number of maker instructions will be added: